 That being said this is also the best egg nog I have ever had.
 THE.
 BEST.
 And I love egg nog.
 I usually try to stock up during Christmas and drink it well into the summer.
 The kind you buy are pretty thick and super sweet.
 This is not a super sweet and thick recipe, it taste like a creamy milk punch.
 This recipe is ripped right from the 1862 Bartender’s guide.
 The only change I made is the addition of vanilla extract, cinnamon, and nutmeg.
 The original recipe did not have those ingredients, but I added them because they do make the drink taste better and more inline with what someone expects egg nog to taste like.
 To me what makes this recipe outstanding is it taste exactly like you would expect egg nog to taste but the texture is thinner, and more like a cocktail.
 It may sound gross to just crack an egg into your shaker, shake it up and drink it, but you will be blown away once you try this egg nog.
 I mean these are the original recipes that made it famous to begin with.

 As a word of warning use pasteurized eggs if you can.
 Pasteurized eggs are still raw like a normal egg but with all the germs killed off.
 The FDA guesstimates that 1 in every 40,000 eggs has salmonella.
 Which is super rare.
 Pasteurized eggs are kinda hard to find so you can pasteurizing them yourself or just roll the dice.
 Read my whole egg description for instructions on how to pasteurize eggs.
 If you have one of those fancy sous vide devices it’s really easy.
 As someone who has had Salmonella poisoning before, I can say it is one of the most painful things I have ever experienced.
 It feels like your intestines are possessed by the devil and being fed into a paper shredder.
 About a day in you start to think that you will actually die and you hope for death to come quick just to end it.
 Again 1 in every 40,000.
 So super rare, and if you get Salmonella you’re much more likely to get it the same way I did, by eating food in a country with no running water, where people don’t wash their hands.
-I’ve eaten countless raw eggs and have never gotten sick once.
+I’ve eaten countless raw eggs and have never gotten sick from the eggs once.

 There is no definitive answer to where egg nog came from.
 Many guess it is a descendent of a medieval drink called posset, which is a milk and beer drink that would sometimes have an egg added for extra creamy-ness and flavor.
 The Oxford English Dictionary canonized the word nog in the late 1600s to mean a strong ale.
 It was probably used by the general population much earlier than that but that’s when it was officially recorded.
 The first use of the word Egg Nog started popping up in the United States in the late 1700s.
 England had a similar drink but it was called an Egg Flip.
 Over time it became linked to Christmas and is not made much outside of the winter holiday season.